National Disability Insurance Scheme

 Anticipated changes to the NDIS

-The Minister announced that the NDIS is being fundamentally “reset” and these changes aim to return the NDIS to its original intent of establishing support for people with permanent and significant disability.
+On the 22nd of April, 2026, Minister Mark Butler announced that the NDIS is being fundamentally “reset” and these changes aim to return the NDIS to its original intent of establishing support for people with permanent and significant disability.

 Further information on the future direction of the NDIS can be found here >>